Are you tired of experiencing episodes of constipation that put you in a bad mood?

 Probiotics are made of beneficial bacteria; prebiotics is the food provided to these beneficial bacteria.

-Introduce additional prebiotics and probiotics like this (ad) and make a cure with each change of seasons.
+Introduce additional prebiotics and probiotics and make a cure with each change of seasons (aff).

 Magnesium supplements to alleviate constipation